 Very quickly, Croydon High School girls develop an understanding that they are not competing with each other, but they are competing with the world.
 The support they are then able to offer each other is immensely powerful – encouragement, understanding, advice, motivation.
 It is a powerful combination.

 We take the mental wellbeing of our girls very seriously and aim to buck the national trend of a rise in mental health issues in girls.
-From September 2018 every girl in our Senior School will be given tools to keep track of her mental wellbeing.
-Self-esteem and body-confidence have long been a feature at Croydon High and this new initiative aims to bring a shared language, knowledge and set of tools among girls and staff when discussing mental wellbeing.
-Age appropriate techniques are to be deployed to help girls to recognise their mood, keep expectations appropriate and take positive steps to improve their mental health.
+Every girl in our Senior School has been given tools to keep track of her mental wellbeing.
+Self-esteem and body-confidence have long been a feature at Croydon High and this initiative aims to bring a shared language, knowledge and set of tools among girls and staff when discussing mental wellbeing.
+Age appropriate techniques have been deployed to help girls to recognise their mood, keep expectations appropriate and take positive steps to improve their mental health.